 top of page

-When I am driving and I see a person holding 4, 5, 6+ leashes, I feel sorry for those dogs and imagine their owners envision them out having a great time.
-I am not sure they are having a great time.
-Their body language often looks tense to me with tight faces and wild eyes.
+When I am driving and see a person holding 4, 5, or 6+ leashes, I am often concerned about those dogs.
+Though I imagine their owners envision them having a great time and this being a much better option than being cooped up at home, I'm not sure they are having a great time.
+Their body language often looks tense to me, with tight faces and stressed eyes.
 Why might that be?

-• Usually, their leashes are pretty short and they are moving quickly which means they can't sniff!
+• Usually, their leashes are relatively short, 6' or less, and they are moving quickly, which means they can't sniff!
 That's the best part of the walk.
-What's a walk with no sniffing like?
+(What's a walk with no sniffing like?
 Imagine you have google but can't search.
 You have a book but can't read.
 You have Netflix but can't select a show.
+You get the idea.)

 • What if one dog is ill or has fleas?
-In close quarters they may share disease.
+In close quarters, they may share disease.
+(This is also a risk at daycare or the dog park.)

 • What if one of the dogs is worried about other dogs or getting snarked at by another dog?
-The dog is being flooded with fear.
-This is not the fun walk their owner envisioned, I bet, and may worsen feelings about dogs in other contexts.
+The dog is being flooded with stress hormones.

 • Do dogs actually travel in packs if left to their own devices?
-No, not really other than cooperative hunting; they tend to be solitary.
+No, not really; other than cooperative hunting, they tend to be somewhat solitary.
 You can google info about packs and street dogs for details if you want to learn more.
-Real packs are families of wolves, possibly wild dogs, and they are related.
+Real packs are families of wolves, possibly wild dogs, and they are related as a family.

 • Can one shy dog benefit from walking with a more confident dog friend?
-Sure, but they should be friends first and you would miss a lot of training opportunities on the walk if you were dividing your attention among lots of dogs.
+Sure, but they should be friends first, and you would miss a lot of training opportunities for the shy dog if you were dividing your attention among lots of dogs.

-• How many dogs is too many?
-It depends, I suppose, and I would probably not feel comfortable with more than 3 and even then only if they were well matched, well acquainted, and I was familiar with their behavioral quirks.
+• How many dogs are too many?
+It depends, I suppose, and I would probably not feel comfortable with more than 3, and even then, only if they were well-matched, well-acquainted, and I was familiar with their behavioral quirks and not doing any active training.

 Recent Posts